Voyado Elevate General Terms and Conditions 2023-10-25

 3.2 The Product shall be delivered with due care and in a professional and workmanlike manner.

-4. License Grant and Customer’s Responsibilities
+4 Access grant and Customer’s Responsibilities

-4.1 Subject to the terms and conditions of the Agreement and the payment of applicable fees, Supplier grants the Customer a: (i) non-exclusive, non-transferable, right to use Product solely for its internal business purposes; (ii) the Product may only be used on the Site(s) specified in the Main Agreement in a manner consistent with the user limitations specified or referenced in the Agreement and the Documentation, and (iii) to use the Documentation solely for supporting the Customer’s authorized use of the Product.
+4.1 Subject to the terms and conditions of the Agreement and the payment of applicable fees, Supplier grants the Customer a: (i) non-exclusive, non-transferable, right to access the Product solely for its internal business purposes; (ii) the Product may only be used on the Site(s) specified in the Main Agreement in a manner consistent with the user limitations specified or referenced in the Agreement and the Documentation, and (iii) to use the Documentation solely for supporting the Customer’s authorized use of the Product.

-4.2 The Customer shall: (i) be responsible for the accuracy, quality and legality of the submitted Customer Data to the Product and of the means by which the Customer Data has been acquired; (ii) use the Product only in accordance with the Agreement, the Documentation and applicable laws and government regulations; (iii) not copy, maintain, distribute, sell, sublicense, lease, rent, network, transfer, make corrections to or modify, revise, improve, upgrade, enhance or create derivative works of the IPR; (iv) not reverse engineer, decompile, disassemble or otherwise translate the IPR or attempt to derive any of the source code, techniques, processes, algorithms, know-how or other information from the binary code portions of the IPR or permit or induce the foregoing; (v) not use, make available or sublicense the Product for the benefit of a third party or in any manner, for example, but not limited to, in a service bureau, commercial time-sharing, rental, software as a service or outsourcing context.
+4.2 The Customer shall: (i) be responsible for the accuracy, quality and legality of the submitted Customer Data to the Product and of the means by which the Customer Data has been acquired; (ii) use the Product only in accordance with the Agreement, the Documentation and applicable laws and government regulations; (iii) not copy, maintain, distribute, sell, license, sublicense, lease, rent, network, transfer, make corrections to or modify, revise, improve, upgrade, enhance or create derivative works of the IPR; (iv) not reverse engineer, decompile, disassemble or otherwise translate the IPR or attempt to derive any of the source code, techniques, processes, algorithms, know-how or other information from the binary code portions of the IPR or permit or induce the foregoing; (v) not use, make available or sublicense the Product for the benefit of a third party or in any manner, for example, but not limited to, in a service bureau, commercial time-sharing, rental, software as a service or outsourcing context.

 4.3 Any product data submitted to the Product on behalf of the Customer shall be product data which actually will be used by the Product.
 Product data no longer in use by the Product shall be removed by the Customer within a reasonable time.